-Many skilled individuals were encouraged to live and work in Edo (Tokyo) by the Shogunate right from the outset of the Edo period (1600-1868), and craft industries developed as a result of the formation of enclaves within the districts of Kanda and Nihonbashi for such specialists as carpenters, smiths, and dyers.
+Skilled individuals were encouraged to live and work in Edo (Tokyo) by the Shogunate from the very beginning of the Edo era (1600-1868), leading to the establishment of craft industries, including carpentry, metalworking and dyeing, in the districts of Kanda and Nihonbashi.

-The emergence of a consumer society that took place in Japan from about the middle of the Edo period in turn led to a specialization among carpenters, with some producing bentwood goods, others making fine screens and doors, and still others who constructed religious and palace architecture.
-Fine cabinet makers and joiners also emerged and are still active to this day.
+The emergence of a consumer society in the middle of the Edo era led to further specialization among carpenters, who produced bentwood goods, fine screens and doors as well as religious and palace architecture.
+Cabinet makers and joiners also appeared at this time and remain active to this day.

-While fine cabinetry and joinery in Kyoto developed as a result of supplying the needs of the Imperial court and the tea ceremony, the style which still characterizes Edo Sashimono developed by meeting the requirements of the warrior classes, merchants and Kabuki actors resident in Edo.
-In essence this distinctive Edo style is expressed through sturdy construction and a brevity of form, while avoiding unnecessary ornamentation and maximizing the effects of an attractive grain.
-Perhaps the best and most highly acclaimed of all the woods used is the so-called shimakuwa, a mulberry from the island of Mikurajima.
+While fine cabinetry and joinery in Kyoto developed to fulfill the needs both of the Imperial court and for tea ceremony items, Edo-style joinery developed to fulfill the needs of the warriors, merchants and kabuki actors who resided in Edo.
+Edo joinery is characterized by its sturdy construction and simple form, which eschews unnecessary ornamentation and maximizes the beauty of the woodgrain.
+Perhaps the most highly sought after of all the woods used is from the shimakuwa mulberry trees on the island of Mikurajima.

-While Kyoto sashimono was used to produce articles used by royal family and in tea ceremonies, Edo sashimono is unique in that it was used to produce articles used by samurai families, merchants and Edo kabuki actors.
-Edo sashimono expresses the essence of the Edo period in its lack of decoration, simple and rugged design, and exhibition of the natural beauty of the wood grain to the greatest degree.
-In particular, the mulberry trees of Mikurajima Island, known as “Island Mulberries,” are rated as the ultimate building material.
+While Kyoto joinery was used to produce items for the royal family and for tea ceremonies, Edo joinery was used to produce items for samurai families, merchants and kabuki actors.
+The craft expresses the essence of the Edo era through its lack of decoration, simple rugged design and exhibition of the natural beauty of the woodgrain.
+The wood of mulberry trees from the island of Mikurajima are considered the finest building material.

 How to make

-Without using nails, chisels and knives are used to carve interlocking finger and dovetail joints into the timbers and boards, which are then joined together.
-Additionally, small hand-made wood planes are used to produce a variety of finishes and patterns along the edges of the boards.
-While the variety of building techniques cannot be seen from the outside, it is the exhaustive use of these techniques in places that cannot be seen that produces a finished product that can be used for decades.
+Chisels and knives are used to carve interlocking finger and dovetail joints into the timber and boards, which are then joined together without the use of nails.
+Additionally, small handmade wood planes are used to produce a variety of finishes and patterns along the edges of the boards.
+While the variety of techniques cannot be seen from the outside, their use results in a finished product that can be used for decades.